DanTm99/gpt2-article-generator/README.md

 # GPT2 Article Generator

 An application to allow for generating news articles using [OpenAI](https://openai.com)'s [GPT-2 text generator](https://openai.com/blog/better-language-models/).
+The model used for this was further trained on [All The News](https://www.kaggle.com/snapcrack/all-the-news), a dataset of over 200,000 news articles by [components.one](https://components.one/).

 ## Setup